codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/build-an-image-specify-dockerfile-location.md

   - /docs/build-an-image-specify-dockerfile-location/
 toc: true
 ---
-Using this repository we'll help you get up to speed with basic functionality such as: building Docker images.
+Using this repository, we'll help you get up to speed with basic functionality such as: building Docker images.

 This project uses `Node JS` to build an application which will eventually become a distributable Docker image.